Illinois Disabled Veteran Benefits

 - Service-Connected Disabled Veteran (ISERVE) plates: issued at no cost for the first set to any veteran with a VA service-connected disability rating of 50% or more whose disability does not otherwise qualify them for a persons-with-disabilities plate/placard.
 The first set is issued without the standard registration fee (cited by the SOS as $151 — confirm the current fee, since DMV fees change).
 You provide a VA letter verifying the 50%-or-greater service-connected rating.

-- Disabled Veteran (DV) plates: for a veteran with a military service-connected disability certified by a licensed physician who also qualifies for a disabled-parking plate/placard; the first set's registration fee is waived, and the plates carry the persons-with-disabilities parking privilege (you may use accessible spaces).
-Documentation typically includes a VA disability-rating letter, physician certification, and a DD Form 214.
+- Disabled Veteran (DV) plates: for a veteran with a military service-connected disability who also qualifies for a disabled-parking plate/placard; the first set's registration fee is waived, and the plates carry the persons-with-disabilities parking privilege (you may use accessible spaces).
+As of a 2026 law change (Public Act 104-88, effective January 1, 2026), the disability can now be certified by a licensed physician, physician assistant, advanced practice registered nurse, or physical therapist (previously physician-only), and if your disability is permanent, that certification is now valid for 5 years instead of requiring annual renewal.
+Documentation typically includes a VA disability-rating letter, the certification above, and a DD Form 214.

 - Tolls: Illinois does not publish a general disabled-veteran toll waiver on the Illinois Tollway.
 If you use a wheelchair-adapted vehicle you may qualify for a separate disability-based toll exemption program — ask the Illinois Tollway directly rather than assuming a veteran-specific discount exists.